 The short answer?
 No, not automatically.

 In Singapore, traffic laws apply strictly, regardless of circumstances.
 Speed limits aren’t just guidelines—they’re enforced limits.
-So even if you’re rushing someone to A&E, getting caught by a speed camera or pulled over by Police still means you could be handed a speeding fine in Singapore, along with demerit points and possibly even a Court summons if your speed was well over the limit.
+So even if you’re rushing someone to A&E, getting caught by a speed camera or pulled over by the Police still means you could be handed a speeding fine in Singapore, along with demerit points and possibly even a Court summons if your speed was well over the limit.

 That said, it’s not all black and white.
 The system does allow some room for consideration.
 If you’re summoned to Court for your speeding offence in Singapore, you’ll be given the chance to explain what happened.
 This is where genuine emergencies—like medical crises—can be brought up as mitigating factors.
-But the key word here is genuine.
+But the keyword here is genuine.
 You’ll need to provide strong evidence, such as a hospital admission note, time-stamped records, or a doctor’s letter to show that the situation truly called for urgent action.

 Even then, the outcome is never guaranteed.
 The Court will weigh your explanation against the risk posed to other road users.
 After all, speeding through traffic doesn’t just put you at risk—it endangers everyone around you.